 Krishna said there are millions of open jobs in the tech industry, partly because of competition and the lack of skilled workers.
 “Everybody need tech people.
 Walmart is now building some of its own cloud technologies.
 Why?
 Because it doesn’t want to be beholden to anyone.
 So, now Walmart is a ‘tech company.'”

 Still, explained Krishna, IBM “holds its own” when it comes to attracting talent.
 “We tend to get people (into IBM) because some of the problems we get take a long time and are really hard.
 This kind of person we get is really talented and is really motivated to work with people as smart as themselves and as driven as themselves,” Krishna added that to attract this kind of talent IBM is willing to pay a “fair wage.”

 After the session, I had a chance to speak with Krishna about IBM’s committment to hire more people without college degrees.

 “When you have a demographic shortage, you’ve got to lean into people without college degrees.
-Only 30% of people in the U.S. have four-year degrees, so when we look at that, we now how over 50% of our job openings to be on skills, not degrees,” Krishna explained.
+Only 30% of people in the U.S. have four-year degrees, so we now have over 50% of our job openings based on skills, not degrees,” Krishna explained.
 “We would like to push that up even higher because that we think will bring even more talent into the company.”